Bluestar (bus company): New Forest Tour

 The New Forest Tour are a trio of circular tourist routes in the New Forest.
 All three routes use open-top buses, of which are operated jointly by Bluestar and Morebus.

+New Forest Breezer 81, 82, 86

+The New Forest Breezer service runs every hour, Monday to Saturday, and every other hour on Sundays and public holidays.
+Since December 2025, routes 6, X1, X2 (now New Forest Breezer 81, 82, 86) has been slowly overhauled using buses branded under morebus New Forest Breezer scheme.

 South Downs Rambler

 Summer-seasonal route running on Sundays and bank holidays.
 This route passes through the South Downs National Park, from Winchester railway station to Petersfield railway station, via Hinton Ampner, Bramdean, West Meon, Exton and East Meon.
 It passes notable attractions such as Winchester Science Centre, Cheesefoot Head, Hinton Ampner House, Old Winchester Hill and Langrish House.
 The service is ran in partnership with South Downs National Park Authority.
 It is funded by Hampshire County Council and CrossCountry trains.